-- 1. With the SM, organize the strike. - 2.
-Using the Post-production Checklist (Policy 6.1.5) ensure that all the Department Heads have restored the theatre to its proper state.
-After the strike, do a walkabout with the House Technical Director and Building Manager to ensure that all is as it should be. - 3.
-Submit final expenses to Treasurer/Bookkeeper. - 4.
-With the Director and SM, prepare a brief report for the Board about the overall production experience, what the Theatre might learn and any recommendations for policy and future productions.
+1. Call for any outstanding receipts and submit final expenses to Treasurer/Bookkeeper.

+2. With the Director and Technical Producer, prepare a brief report for the Board about how the production went, what the Theatre might learn from the experience and any recommendations for policy and future productions.
 Deliver the report, in person if possible, to the first Board meeting following the end of the show.

-If you are producing a Festival production, you are responsible for moving the show.
+If you are producing a Festival production, you are responsible for transporting the show.
 See duties of the Festival Producer (Policy 6.1.3).